A Convex Method of Generalized State Estimation using Circuit-theoretic Node-breaker Model: Discussion

-This paper presents a generalized state estimation method built on a circuit-theoretic NB foundation (ckt-GSE).
-The method is robust, practical, and scales to large-scale ISO-sized networks subject to realistic settings.
+This paper presents an AC-constrained generalized state estimation method built on a circuit-theoretic NB foundation (ckt-GSE).
+The method is robust, practical, and scales to large-scale networks subject to realistic grid data.
 Specific features and benefits of our ckt-GSE approach are:

-\begin{itemize} \item \textbf{applicability to realistic data settings}: the device modeling considers both traditional (SCADA) RTU meters and PMUs, which is consistent with the realistic settings of meter installation and data collection in today’s power grid \item \textbf{robustness}: the formulation enables identifying the data error from the sparse slack variables n, while ensuring that estimates of switch status and grid states are immune to data errors \item \textbf{convexity without relaxation requirement}: the linear device models for measurements and grid equipment result in convex (affine) constraints, and a resulting LP problem \item \textbf{scalability} of the formulation to the U.S. ISO-sized network with the use of circuit-theoretic heuristics \end{itemize}
+\begin{itemize} \item \textbf{applicability to realistic data settings}: the device modeling considers both traditional (SCADA) RTU meters and PMUs, which is consistent with the realistic settings of meter installation and data collection in today’s power grid \item \textbf{robustness}: the formulation enables identifying the data error from the sparse slack variables $n$ and hypothesis test, while ensuring that estimates of switch status and grid states remain accurate and immune to data errors \item \textbf{convexity without relaxation requirement}: the linear device models for measurements and grid equipment result in convex (affine) constraints, and a resulting LP problem \item \textbf{scalability} of the formulation to large-scale networks (with more than 20k nodes in our experiments) with the use of circuit-theoretic heuristics \end{itemize}